emagiz/emdocs/mds/microlearning/microlearning-topic-and-topic-properties.md

 - Retention Hours
 - Retention Bytes

-Below we will discuss what a topic is in more depth and we will zoom in on the topic properties, especially on the retention hours and the retention bytes
+Below we will discuss what a topic is in more depth and we will zoom in on the topic properties, especially on the retention hours and the retention bytes.

+After you have configured your topic(s) the way you had in mind you can check your work via the Design Architecture overview.
+In this overview you can see whether there is enough room available in terms of GB's of Topic Storage.

 ## 3. Topic and Topic Properties